kayaoglutuncay/max78000/src/gpio.md

 GPIO interrupts can be individually enabled and configured as an edge or level triggered independently on a pin-by-pin basis.
 The edge trigger can be a rising, falling, or both transitions.

-Each GPIO pin has a dedicated status bit in its corresponding GPIOn_INTFL register.
-A GPIO interrupt occurs when the status bit transitions from 0 to 1 if the corresponding bit is set in the corresponding GPIOn_INTEN register.
+Each GPIO pin has a dedicated status bit in its corresponding [GPIOn_INTFL](#gpio-port-interrupt-status-register) register.
+A GPIO interrupt occurs when the status bit transitions from 0 to 1 if the corresponding bit is set in the corresponding [GPIOn_INTEN](#gpio-port-interrupt-enable-register) register.
 Note that the interrupt status bit is always set when the current interrupt configuration event occurs, but an interrupt is only generated if explicitly enabled.

 The following procedure details the steps for enabling *ACTIVE* mode interrupt events for a GPIO pin:

-1. Disable interrupts by setting the GPIOn_INTEN.en[pin] field to 0.
+1. Disable interrupts by setting the [GPIOn_INTEN](#gpio-port-interrupt-enable-register).*en[pin]* field to 0.
 Disabling interrupts prevents any new interrupts on the pin from triggering but does not clear previously triggered (pending) interrupts.
-The application can disable all interrupts for a GPIO port by writing 0 to the GPIOn_INEN register.
+The application can disable all interrupts for a GPIO port by writing 0 to the [GPIOn_INEN](#gpio-port-input-enable-register) register.
 To maintain previously enabled interrupts, read the GPIOn_INEN register and save the state before setting the register to 0.
-2. Clear pending interrupts by writing 1 to the GPIOn_INTFL_CLR.clr[pin] bit.
+2. Clear pending interrupts by writing 1 to the [GPIOn_INTFL_CLR](#gpio-port-interrupt-clear-register).*clr[pin]* bit.
 3. Configure the pin for the desired interrupt event.
-4. Set GPIOn_INTMODE.mode[pin] to select the desired interrupt.
+4. Set [GPIOn_INTMODE](#gpio-port-interrupt-mode-register).*mode[pin]* to select the desired interrupt.
-5. For level triggered interrupts, the interrupt triggers on an input high (GPIOn_INTPOL.pol[pin] = 0) or input low level.
+5. For level triggered interrupts, the interrupt triggers on an input high ([GPIOn_INTPOL](#gpio-port-interrupt-polarity-register).*pol[pin]* = 0) or input low level.
-6. For edge triggered interrupts, the interrupt triggers on a transition from low to high(GPIOn_INTPOL.pol[pin] = 0) or high to low (GPIOn_INTPOL.pol[pin] = 1).
+6. For edge triggered interrupts, the interrupt triggers on a transition from low to high([GPIOn_INTPOL](#gpio-port-interrupt-polarity-register).*pol[pin]* = 0) or high to low ([GPIOn_INTPOL](#gpio-port-interrupt-polarity-register).*pol[pin]* = 1).
-7. Optionally set GPIOn_DUALEDGE.de_en[pin] to 1 to trigger on both the rising and falling edges of the input signal.
+7. Optionally set [GPIOn_DUALEDGE](#gpio-port-interrupt-dial-edge-mode-register).*de_en[pin]* to 1 to trigger on both the rising and falling edges of the input signal.

     a.
-Set <em>GPIOn_INTEN</em>.<em>en[pin]</em> to 1 to enable the interrupt for the pin.
+Set [GPIOn_INTEN](#gpio-port-interrupt-enable-register).*en[pin]* to 1 to enable the interrupt for the pin.

 ### GPIO Interrupt Handling